 However, the SFAR does not apply to extend the prohibition on operations during any medical deficiency- i.e. no person may act as a required pilot flight crewmember while s/he knows or has reason to know of any medical condition that would make the person unable to meet the requirements of a medical certificate OR is taking medication or receiving treatment for a condition that results in the person being unable to meet the medical certificate requirements.

-If you have any questions about what parts of the SFAR apply to you or your operations, please contact CSH Law’s Aviation Law practice group.
+If you have any questions about what parts of the SFAR apply to you or your operations, please contact Cranfill Sumner’s Aviation Law practice group.